idibon/java-client/README.md

 * To install the API client JAR in your local maven repository, run `mvn install` from the `java-api-client/` directory.

-* To generate JavaDocs for the API client, run `mvn javadoc` from the `java-api-client/` directory.
+* To generate JavaDocs for the API client, run `mvn javadoc:javadoc` from the `java-api-client/` directory.

 ## Example Apps